-(EDIT: In light of #ASEAN50 and my recent overseas trip, I am relaxing this policy towards our Southeast Asian neighbors.
+(EDIT: In light of #ASEAN50 and my recent overseas trip, I am relaxing this policy towards our Southeast Asian neighbors: Singapore, Malaysia, Thailand, Indonesia, Laos, Vietnam, and any other member country of the Association of Southeast Asian Nations.
 Timestamp: 25 August 2017, 09:27 am.)

 Let me ask you a question.